tgroshon/tommygroshong.com/content/posts/engineering-perspective-on-good-software.md

-As much as we'd like to take credit for those first two attributes, often the credit really lies with the designers and product managers exercising experience and judgment while working tirelessly to observe customer behavior and collect feedback.
+As much as we'd like to take credit for those first two attributes, often the credit really lies with the designers and product managers exercising experience and judgment while working tirelessly to observe customer behavior and collect feedback; which they then communicate to us.
+Engineers are usually downstream the the *Solution* and *Design* process.

-Does that mean we ignore *Solution* and *Design*?
+Does that mean we ignore *Solution* and *Design* as an external concern?
 God forbid.
 Because so much of that work happens outside of our view, it represents a huge risk of miscommunication and failed hand-offs.
 One of the most important aspects in Agile project management is trying to elevate and streamline communication and coordination between Engineering and other teams.
-Building proactive and reactive mechanisms into your process for improving these things is crucial to a successful team.
+Building proactive and reactive mechanisms into your process for improving cooridination is crucial to a successful team and good software.

 ## Quality and Delivery: What we do control